marrrkkk/MVCore/README.md

 ## Support

-For support, please create an issue in the GitHub repository or contact the maintainers.
+For support, please create an issue in the GitHub repository.

-## Credits

-MVCore is created and maintained by [Your Name/Organization].

 ---